theberzer/app-cookie-consent/README.md

 ## How to style the cookie line

-In order for you to have full control of the look-and-feel of the cookie line, the application doesn't provide any styles.
-Chances are you would have to tweak them anyhow!
+In order for you to have full control of the look-and-feel of the cookie line, the application provides a "none" design choice.
+If you want to implement your own design, please choose this option.

 The application adds the following markup to the bottom of your site's `<body />` tag: